telerik/winforms-docs/dock/architecture-and-features/using-the-contextmenuservice.md

 ## Overview

-All context menu related operations are handled by a stand alone service, registered with RadDock - `ContextMenuService`.
+All context menu related operations are handled by a stand alone service, registered with **RadDock** - **ContextMenuService**.
 Each context menu request is passed to the service, which on its hand creates the appropriate menu items and raises several events, which allows users to modify existing items, add their own or even cancel the request.

 ## Modifying the existing context menus

-The following example demonstrates how you can hide the `Close` options from the DocumentWindow context menu.
-By default the menu looks like this:
+The following example demonstrates how you can hide the **Close** options from the **DocumentWindow** context menu.
+By default, the menu looks like this:

 ![dock-architecture-and-features-using-the-contextmenuservice 001](images/dock-architecture-and-features-using-the-contextmenuservice001.png)

-Let's get the ContextMenuService and subscribe to its `ContextMenuDisplaying` event:
+Let's get the **ContextMenuService** and subscribe to its **ContextMenuDisplaying** event:

 #### Getting the ContextMenuService